llesoil/input_sensitivity/replication/README.md

 `cd output`

 You will see a list of csv file similar (each with the name of the inputs processed by xz).
-To make sure that data are stored and that the container is working, and display the first file:
+To make sure that data are stored and that the container is working, and display the first file (if you are testing with another software system, just use `ls` to find a valid name):

 `cat E.coli.csv`